My Journey with Generative AI in the creative industries

 Visual Editing and Enhancement

 Synthesia: Ideal for quick video avatars and personalised content.
-I love Syntheia, ever since pitching it for a video ABM campaign back in 2018/19.
-One of the more ethicial tools and serices https://www.synthesia.io/ethics
+I love Syntheia, ever since pitching it for a video ABM campaign back in 2018 (https://www.ssh-creative.com/abm).
+One of the most ethical AI tools and services 5/5 https://www.synthesia.io/ethics

-Google Flow/Veo, MoonValley, Comfy, Kaiber: Although I was a very early adopter of Runway, I recently cancelled my subscription.
-Ethical concerns, not wanting to pay a subscription for what was a one-time-purchased plugin can do.
-AI tools aside, gen-AI video is also a much more competitive field now.
-MoonValley for example claims licensed footage, but others lack clear training data details.
+Google Flow/Veo/Nano Banana, MoonValley, Comfy, Kaiber: Although I was a very early adopter of Runway, but I recently cancelled my subscription.
+Ethical concerns, not wanting to pay a subscription for what a one-time-purchased plugin can do indefinitely (such as Topaz, SpeedX, Scaleup, etc).
+AI tools aside, gen-AI video is a much more competitive field now.
+MoonValley, for example, claims licensed footage, but others lack clear training data details.

 Whilst Google AI's have more of a right to be trained on YouTube than Runway has...sort of.